GatorGauge/GatorGauge/README.md

 #### Reflections

 GatorGauge analyzes student reflections from downloaded repositories.
-It does Gensim analysis on relevant topics within the reflection documents.
-Sentiment analysis is also implemented in the system in order to obtain the overall feeling on all the reflections on the labs or practicals.
+It uses Gensim analysis on relevant topics within the reflection documents.
+Sentiment analysis is also implemented by the system in order to obtain the overall "feeling" in all the reflections on labs and/or practicals.

 #### Comments